-READING over the Vancouver conate editor at that branch, with particular reference to the third paragraph of the write-up, "H.B.C.
+READING over the Vancouver contributions from the pen of the associate editor at that branch, with particular reference to the third paragraph of the write-up, "H.B.C.
 Toytown Was True Santaland," we would only say "Tut! tut!
 Don't be jealous!"